 - Take advantage of everything your company provides.
 Free website, free blog, free advertising, free signs, and free marketing assistance all help to advance your real estate career.
 Some companies may offer free medical plans, dental plans, and other discounts.

-Money management apps and tools
+3. Use money management apps and tools

 There are several free money management apps and tools that could work well for real estate agents.
 Here are a few good options: